As you all know, I get a lot of email. Most of it is actually pretty routine.

 Just as friends don’t let friends drive drunk, friends also shouldn’t let messages from friends go unanswered.

 What I would ask each member of our august body to keep in mind is that each person who reaches out to you is a friend of another member.
-If you expect the friends you sponsor to receive a warm response when they call other members, how can you not feel it incumbent upon you to act the same way?
+If you expect the friends you sponsor to receive a warm response when they call other members, how can you not feel it incumbent upon yourself to act the same way?

 The FENG is a sponsorship based organization.
 Each member of The FENG was sponsored by a friend.
 We are not a fee for service.